axelvaldez/radical-companies/_posts/rads/2022-07-17-giving-rads.markdown

  <p class="_center">
   <img
    src="/assets/img/pic-recognitions-to-rads-equation.svg"
    alt="The picture depicts a simple equation.
-As recognitions come in, the app divided the number of recognitions per person by the total number of recognitions I have given.
+As recognitions come in, the app divids the number of recognitions per co-owner by the total number of recognitions I have given.
 This is multiplied by the number of RADs I have received during this cycle.
 The result is the number of RADs I am giving to each of my peers." width="70%"
   >
  </p>